 - Motivate students to demonstrate their learning

-- Explore Artifacts pertaining to lessons
+- Explore artifacts pertaining to lessons

 - Provide users with a canvas to create concept maps

-As a former classroom teacher, I utilized the interactive whiteboard daily, and its ease of use is what motivated my students to utilize it also.
+As a former classroom teacher, I utilised the interactive whiteboard daily, and its ease of use is what motivated my students to utilise it also.
 My peers were able to plan lessons more effectively than ever before because they were now able to incorporate websites, online articles & textbooks, and even access software, such as ActivInspire lesson delivery software (interactive flipcharts).
 Teachers were able to assess students’ learning through quick polls that were accessed on students’ mobile devices and have the whole group view the answers to the polls or short assessments on the interactive whiteboard.
 Students were excited that they could use educational apps and play games as they do at home.
 Finally, we felt that we were getting closer to functioning in a 21st Century Classroom.